Big Three (tennis): 'Big Four'

-Even initially, some tennis commentators, including Murray himself, spoke of a "Big Three" or "Trivalry", due to Murray's lesser achievements than those three players.
+Even initially, some tennis commentators, including Murray himself, spoke of a "Big Three" or "Trivalry", due to Murray's lesser achievements than the Big Three.
 In 2014, statistician Nate Silver labelled the group the 'Big Three and a Half'.
-Murray's overall record against the Big Three is 29–56 (as of year end 2021).
+Murray's overall record against the Big Three is 29–56.
 However, Murray features in the top ten on a number of Open Era records, including in quarterfinals, semifinals, and finals reached at the Majors, and is to date the only person in history to have won two gold medals in singles at the Olympic Games, and only the second player in the Open Era (after Andre Agassi), to have won a Grand Slam singles event, an ATP Finals, an ATP Masters, and an Olympic singles gold, as well as reach world No. 1 in the ATP rankings.
-He reached world No. 1 after the Big Three reached it, though he had by that time spent 76 weeks as No. 2.
+He reached world No. 1 after the Big Three reached it, though he had by that time spent 76 weeks as No. 2; further, he first reached No. 2 in August 2009, ending the four-year Federer–Nadal stranglehold on the top two in the process, six months before Djokovic did for the first time (in February 2010).

 Murray's three Majors, two Olympic Games victories, ATP Finals, Masters titles and his success in reaching the world no. 1 ranking, all since 2012, saw him listed more comfortably alongside the other three members during the mid-2010s.
 His rise to reach the world No. 1 ranking in November 2016 and keep it to finish the year at the top position further helped arguments about him belonging in a "Big Four".
-However, given Murray's injury-ridden exit from the tennis elite after his 2016 triumphs, and the Big Three's continued dominance through year-end 2019, the "Big Four" label has been increasingly confined to the 2008–2017 period.
+However, given Murray's injury-ridden exit from the tennis elite after his 2016 triumphs, and the Big Three's continued dominance through year end 2019, the "Big Four" label has increasingly become a description of a set period within the larger 'big Three' era. confined to 2008 to 2017, and specifically the period from 2012 to 2016 when Murray was consistently higher than number 4 in the world, and winning grand slams, Davis Cup and Olympic gold until sidelined in early 2017 by injury.
+The players themselves, however, have tended when discussing the era to speak in terms of the quartet, partly because of Murray's Olympic legacy.